General Race Information

 The transition area is strictly for competitors and officials only.
 This is for safety and security.

-Please attach the bike tag to your bike, suggest around the saddle rail before checking into transition.
+Please attach the bike number around your seat- post before checking into transition.
 This will be checked against your race number when you remove your bike from transition after the race.

 Please also note that the use of mobile phones and iPods, etc is prohibited in the transition area as well as out on the bike and run courses.